axtend/crowdloan-rewards/README.md

 ## Using this pallet in your allychain runtime

-First you will need to make sure your project is using the same Axlib dependencies as this pallet.
+First you will need to make sure your project is using the same Substrate dependencies as this pallet.

 In your `Cargo.toml` file: